4461-Project/Group7/Deliverable2/DEL2B_Proposal/Team7_ProjectProposal.md

 Bessi, A., & Ferrara, E. (2016).
 Social bots distort the 2016 U.S. presidential election online discussion.
 First Monday, 21(11). https://doi.org/10.5210/fm.v21i11.7090

+This study analyzed tweets during the 2017 Catalan referendum and found that nearly a third of the accounts were social media bots.
+These social bots spread a lot of negative content, such as police violence and dictatorship, targeting the views of independent leaders.
+Based on network analysis, it shows that social bots increased polarization by synchronizing negative replies.
+Based on sentiment analysis, it shows that social bots increased panic, fear, and condemnation during the voting period by promoting news headlines.
+As a result, the sentiment value of the pro-independence community plummeted.
+Therefore, this action changed public opinion and undermined the integrity and fairness during the referendum.

+Stella, M., Ferrara, E., & De Domenico, M. (2018).
+Bots increase exposure to negative and inflammatory content in online social systems.
+Proceedings of the National Academy of Sciences, 115(49), 12435–12440. https://doi.org/10.1073/pnas.1803470115
 ## **Section 3: Describe the Core Components of the Simulation**

 ## **Section 4: Simulation Anticipated Outcomes**